-Your Goal
+Your overall Goal

 Table of Contents

-These questions are very important to the success of any web design project and you as the potential owner of a new website should be ready to provide answers to them, as you get set to build your website.
+These questions are very important to the success of any web design project and you as the potential owner of a new website should be ready to provide answers to them, as you get set to build a website.

 Because your answer to these questions will be fundamental to the success of your website.
 It’ll affect the way the site is set up and the things you’ll be able to achieve with the website.